fauna-labs/fauna-serverless-saas-workshop/Lab4/README.md

 # About

 Lab4 introduces AWS Code Pipeline.
-Here we use it to run a command-line tool to manage the database as code, and easily apply database migrations to tenants' databases without writing any custom code.
+Here we use it to run a command-line tool to manage the database as code, and easily apply database migrations to tenants' databases without writing any custom logic in our app.

 ## Deploying Lab4